-- (1) If the AFSA considers that a Person has committed a Contravention, it may: - (a) fine the Person such amount as it considers appropriate in respect of the contravention; and/or - (b) censure the Person in respect of the contravention; and/or - (c) make a direction requiring the Person to effect restitution or compensate any other Person in respect of the contravention within such period and on such terms as the AFSA may direct; and/or - (d) make a direction requiring the Person to account for, in such form and on such terms as the AFSA may direct, such amounts as the AFSA determines to be profits or unjust enrichment arising from the contravention; and/or - (e) make a direction requiring the Person to cease and desist from such activity constituting or connected to the contravention as the AFSA may stipulate; and/or - (f) make a direction requiring the Person to do an act or thing to remedy the contravention or matters arising from the contravention; and/or
+- (1) If the AFSA considers that a Person has committed a Contravention, it may: - (a) fine the Person such amount as it considers appropriate in respect of the contravention; - (b) censure the Person in respect of the contravention; - (c) make a direction requiring the Person to effect restitution or compensate any other Person in respect of the contravention within such period and on such terms as the AFSA may direct; - (d) give a direction requiring the Person to account for, in such form and on such terms as the AFSA may direct, such amounts as the AFSA determines to be profits or unjust enrichment arising from the contravention; - (e) give a direction requiring the Person to cease and desist from such activity constituting or connected to the contravention as the AFSA may stipulate; - (f) give a direction requiring the Person to do an act or thing to remedy the contravention or matters arising from the contravention; - (g) give a direction restricting or prohibiting the Person from holding office in or being a Director or Employee of any Authorised Person or Ancillary Service Provider.

-- (g) make a direction prohibiting the Person from holding office in or being an employee of any Authorised Person. - (2) Nothing in this section prevents the AFSA from exercising any other power that it may exercise under any legislation administered by it.
+- (2) Nothing in this section prevents the AFSA from exercising any other power that it may exercise under any legislation administered by it. - (3) The decision-making procedures in Schedule 1 apply to a decision made by the AFSA under this section.